jhlee0222/jhlee0222.github.io/README.md

 I work on high levels of code quality and continuous refactoring.
 I have excelled in my coursework, consistently achieving outstanding grades in subjects such as algorithms and data structures.
 I'm now developing a strong foundation in software engineering principles and practices.

-I am currently studying at the prestigious Sungkyunkwan University for a degree in Software Engineering.
+I am currently studying at the prestigious Sungkyunkwan University(2nd year student of College of Software) for a degree in Software Engineering.

 ## Skills
 * Skills: Algorithm